 When asked who we view as inspirational, great, some one we view as a mentor, my mind nearly immediately jumped to one person.
 Richard Avedon.
 His photos are brilliant, beautiful, thought provoking and sometimes controversial, but always at the same time.
 He was the photographer who brought movement and life into the world of fashion, and quickly made his way from I.D.
 Photographer to selling pictures to Vogue & Life Magazine in a matter of 5 years.
 People everywhere craved to have their photo taken by this artistic genius, many of these people being high profile socialites and celebrities of the time.
 His work is beautiful.
 I cannot think of a better way to describe it.
-The only way to truly understand Richard's work is to see it for yourself
+The only way to truly understand Richard's work is to see it for yourself.

 The photo I took (top right) us of my friend Theo.
 I once more dragged him into the studio as I attempted to "Avedon" it up.
 This included me trying ridiculous things, such as trying to distract Theo, grilling him with questions and requiring him to have conversations with me all while trying to capture that "moment" that would embody something more.
 Clearly, none of that worked.
 The way I got this picture was by stepping back and letting Theo be natural.
 The second I just "Just do whatever you would like!" this is what he gave me.
 Theo has to be one of the sweetest humans I know, and I very much admire how informatively blissful he can stay.
 By that I mean, he always has such a positive, yet realistic outlook on things.
 Never ignorant, never (overly) pessimistic.
 Just logical and happy - and not to mention a little goofy.
 I believe this photo captures this of Theo.